zvut/Two-Tier-Hybrid-Steganography-Approach-using-Chaos-Theory/README.md

 (Xn+1) = (Yn) + 1 − a.(Xn)^2
 (Yn+1) = b * (Xn)
 Classical Henon map have values of a = 1.4 and b = 0.3.
 For the classical values the Henon map is chaotic.
 For other values of a and b the map may be chaotic, intermittent, or converge to a periodic orbit.
-For more details, view Description(file).
+For more details, view Description.
 ## Usage

 ```python